KelvinShadewing/brux-gdk/README.md

 ### **License**

-All code is available under the GNU General Public License
+All code is available under the Zlib License

 ### **Introduction**